-Video: What does a Safe and respectful community mean to you?
+Video: What does a respectful community mean to you?

 At the University of Canberra, we all have the right to a respectful and supportive environment where we can study, work and live safely.

 UC prides itself on its commitment to diversity, inclusion, tolerance and respect and, as part of the UC community, we expect that all staff and students uphold these principles in their conduct.
 Through our actions, we can ensure that all members of our community feel a sense of belonging to UC.

 Our community has zero-tolerance to unacceptable behaviours such as bullying, violence, harassment or sexual assault.
 Each of us is an ambassador for UC and it’s up to all of us to make sure we work together to keep our university safe, respectful and inclusive.